ajahne/blog/_drafts/2017-10-24-javascript-functions-part-2.md

 ---

 ### Introduction
 Functions are first class objects, which gives them full access to properties and member functions.
 Three key members of the Function object are _call_, _apply_, and _bind_.
-The methods allow us to reuse functions, simplify the passing of arguments, and even lock in the value of _this_.
+These methods allow us to reuse functions, simplify the passing of arguments, and even lock in the value of _this_.
 Let's dive in.

 ### Definitions:
 - **call** – method of the Function object that calls a function with a specified _this_ value and individual arguments